Revisiting the Generalization Problem of Low-level Vision Models Through the Lens of Image Deraining: Further Validation with Analogous Task

-The corresponding relationships between the function denoising and image restoration are illustrated in Table \ref{tab:toy_example}.
-Different function orders introduce varying levels of complexity to the background function, corresponding to the differing complexities of content in background images.
-While the degradation patterns can be adjusted by the hyperparameters $\mu$ and $ \sigma$ corresponding to the different degradation in the image restoration task.
-During the training stage, acquiring training data is analogous to collecting small cropped patches from full images.
-The training data consists of 10,000 function segments.
-Each segment is generated by first sorting all function points in ascending order along the x-axis.
-Next, a small range of x-values is randomly selected for each segment, and the corresponding points within this range form the segment.
-For example, a training function segment can be represented as $\{(x, y+n) \mid y = f(x), \ x \in (a, b), n \sim \mathcal{N}(\mu, \sigma)\}.$ Each segment contains 128 sample points, analogous to each image patch with a fixed pixel number.
-During the test stage, all noisy points are fed into the trained network \( D \) to produce the denoised output, analogous to processing a complete low-quality image.
-The network is small-scale, given the simplicity of the task.
-It consists of five convolutional layers with approximately 400k parameters, using Leaky ReLU as the activation function.
+The analogy between this function denoising task and image restoration is summarized in Table \ref{tab:toy_example}.
+The function's order determines its complexity, corresponding to the background content in an image.
+The noise parameters $\mu$ and $ \sigma$ control the degradation pattern, analogous to different degradations in image restoration.
+During training, we sample function segments, which is analogous to cropping image patches.
+Our training set consists of 10,000 such function segments.
+Each segment is a random interval of the function with added noise.
+For example, a training function segment can be represented as $\{(x, y+n) \mid y = f(x), \ x \in (a, b), n \sim \mathcal{N}(\mu, \sigma)\}.$ Each segment contains 128 sample points, analogous to a fixed-size image patch.
+During testing, the entire noisy function is fed into the network \( D \) for denoising, similar to processing a full low-quality image.
+We use a small-scale network due to the task's simplicity.
+It is a five-layer CNN with roughly 400k parameters and Leaky ReLU activations.
 The training loss function is defined as $L = \| (x, y) - D(x, y+n) \|$.